Designing an Irrigation System

 |Flow rate from your tap||Area to be watered||Run Spacing||Dripper spacing||Drip rate|

 |500m2 ÷ 0.4m||So, 1250m of drip line is needed for the area.||1250m x 2L/HR ÷ 0.3m||So, the entire system needs 8334L/hr.||We have 3000L/hr at the tap|

 So, the system needs to be divided into 3 zones.
 For more information about drip irrigation please see our 'Installing Drip Irrigation' Guide.

 Automatic or Manual

-This is entirely up to you, you can spend as much or as little as you like and you can set up the system at a variety of automation levels.
+Choosing between automated or manual system is entirely up to your preference.
+You can spend as much or as little as you like and you can set up the system at a variety of automation levels.

 - Manual System - this is obviously the cheapest option and as a result it requires the most input from you on a day-to-day basis.
 You turn the tap on when you want to water and you turn it off when you think the area has had enough water.
 You will most likely need to build a manifold to allow different zones to be watered individually, if each zone is not connected to a separate tap.

 - Tap Timer - these are the "egg timer" style timers that most people are quite familiar with.
 They are inexpensive but they will reduce the flow rate to your system and may require you to reduce the number of spray heads you can use within a zone on your system.
 Again you will need to build a manifold to allow multiple zones from one tap.